seeyew/MoviePosters/README.md

 # movieposters
-An app to access the search API for movies.
+An app to access the search http://omdbapi.com API for movies

 The app is implemented with MVVM architecture and utilized Retrofit, Room, Dagger and Mockito.
 The MainActivity relies on MoviePosterViewModel that also handles orientation